Noise-Induced Hearing Loss

 Noise-induced hearing loss occurs when loud or persistent noise damages the delicate structures inside the ear.
 This condition can develop gradually over time, making it difficult to notice until significant damage has been done.
 Many workers experience symptoms such as difficulty hearing conversations, ringing in the ears (tinnitus), or a persistent feeling of muffled hearing.

 Exposure to high noise levels at work without proper protective measures can lead to long-term hearing impairment.
 Employers have a legal duty to protect workers from excessive noise and provide suitable hearing protection.
-If they fail to do so, employees have the right to seek compensation.

 Who is at Risk?